cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 #### Optional

 Cottom, Tressie McMillan.
 (2016) “‘[47.
 More Scale, More Questions: Observations from Sociology](https://dhdebates.gc.cuny.edu/read/untitled/section/55e48b34-543a-41f7-97c9-8c8643bf8844#ch47)’ in ‘Debates in the Digital Humanities 2016’ on Debates in the DH Manifold.”
 Debates in the Digital Humanities.

+## After the session

+### Reflection
+I hope you had fun exploring Voyant and considering approaches to computational text analysis, even if you don't plan on using these methods for your own project this summer.

+After today's session, please consider:
+* What was your experience in learning Voyant?
+Was it easy to navigate?
+* What was one interesting thing you learned about computational text analysis today?
+* How do you think computational text analysis could help you learn about your qualitative data?
+*

+## Additional resources

+### Tutorials and further learning

+### Tools

+Google nGram

+Antconc

+David Mimno's tool

+### Readings